apache/pekko-grpc/docs/src/main/paradox/server/pekko-http.md

 ## Future work

-For in-depth akka-grpc/akka-http integration we currently need to pass information from the Akka HTTP route into the service implementation constructor, and construct a new Handler for each request.
+For in-depth pekko-grpc/pekko-http integration we currently need to pass information from the Pekko HTTP route into the service implementation constructor, and construct a new Handler for each request.
 This pattern is shown in an example above.

-In the future we plan to provide a nicer API for this, for example we could pass the Akka HTTP attributes (introduced in 10.2.0) as Metadata when using the PowerApi.
+In the future we plan to provide a nicer API for this, for example we could pass the Pekko HTTP attributes (introduced in 10.2.0) as Metadata when using the PowerApi.